danny8376/rubygems-mirror-lite/README.md

 There is an example file at examples/nginx-server-example.conf

-For nginx, we mostly server file direct with nginx itself.
+For nginx, we mostly serve files direct with nginx itself.
 But for dependencies api, we use try_files to get some more performance.
-Therefore, we must link dep_data folder to mirror (where we set as root path).
+Therefore, we must link dep_data folder into mirror folder (where we set as root path).
 (I prefer to make it hidden since it's not file originally located here.)

     $ cd /path/to/mirror/folder/mirror
     $ ln -s ../dep_data .dep_data

-After make this symbolic link, we can use try_files to directly serve single gem queries.
+After making this symbolic link, we can use try_files to directly serve single gem queries.

 And the stub api server will be discussed later.